FDEgan/pands-weekly-tasks/README.md

 ### Program Outline<br>
 The program should:
-1. displays a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2.
+1. Display a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2.
 2. Plot of the function  h(x)=x^3 in the range 0 to 10.
 3. On one set of axes.